 Fortuitously, farmers in countries such as France and China (one of the few countries where hemp production had never been banned) kept the industry alive by maintaining seed banks.
 Recently, in late 2018 US House and Senate passed the Farm Bill – now signed, by the current U.S. President, thus federal legalising hemp production.
 This is a turning point for hemp production, which is expected to grow exponentially and underpin the development of a multi-hundred-billion-dollar global industry within the decade.

-In WA and Australia in general, State and Federal Governments are helping drive the emerging hemp industry.
+In Australia, State and Federal Governments are helping drive the emerging hemp industry.
 Department of Primary Industries and Regional Development in Western Australia have recently set up a bespoke Hemp Portal, https://www.agric.wa.gov.au/hemp/industrial-hemp-portal?nopaging=1

 ABOVE GROUND CARBON CAPTURE, UTILISATION & STORAGE TECHNOLOGY